KarlSangwon/karlsangwon.github.io/_pages/cv.md

 * Treasurer & Co-leader, AANS NYU School of Medicine Student Chapter (2022-Present)
 * Co-Chair, Johns Hopkins Hospital Art Cart Organization (2018-2022)

-Volunteering
+Extracurricular Activites
 ======
+* Art [See Portfolio Website: https://karlsangwon.wixsite.com/karlsangwon]
+  *  Surrealism/Abstract Painting
+  *  Selected for Permanent Display 2023 at Student Lounge, NYU Grossman School of Medicine, New York, NY
+  *  Published Art Therapy Coloring Book “Hopkins in Color,” Taylor Communications in English, Spanish, and Arabic.
+Distributed at the Johns Hopkins Hospital 2022.
+  *  Magyar Art Award (local art award) 2018, Marietta, GA
+  *  Marietta Chalk Festival 1st Place 2017, 2018
+  *  Featured on Magazine Cobb in Focus May/June 2018 Edition.
+  *  Displayed at Rescuing Hope 2017, Atlanta, GA
+  *  Held Gallery Exhibit 2018 at Markay Gallery, Marietta, GA

+* Music
+  * Guitarist for Medical School Band 'Atrial Flutter'

+* Volunteering
   * Co-Chair – Johns Hopkins Hospital Art Cart Organization,
     * Baltimore, MD 08/2018 – 05/2022
     * Provided free arts and crafts sessions to children, patients, and their families around Johns Hopkins Hospital and Baltimore Ronald McDonald House as a way to provide Art Therapy.
 Introduced paper origami as one of the regular craft ideas for Art Cart sessions.
     * Led an Art Therapy Coloring Book project “Hopkins in Color” as the project lead during COVID-19 to distribute free coloring books to patients.
 Upon popular demand, coloring book was printed in 3 languages, partnered with Taylor Communications, and distributed to various wards at the Johns Hopkins Hospital in collaboration with JHH Patient and Family Advisory Council (PFAC).
     * Supervisor: Amberly Bark

+* Misc.: Camping & Backpack Traveling Abroad, Jiu Jitsu